 A word of caution.
 Nobody feels joyful all the time, and we shouldn't expect ourselves to be.
 Sometimes it is entirely appropriate to feel miserable or annoyed, or to be in mourning, or to just feel a little disconnected from everything.
 These feelings also have an important message for us.
 Write in your journal, and allow whatever you're experiencing to tumble out.
 Let the words take you where they want to take you.
 Unpack and explore.
 Get the support of other people along the way.
 Appreciate fleeting shining moments amongst the darkness, when you notice the sun catching on the mosque's golden roof.
 Have patience with yourself.
 Trust that you'll find the path towards joy again, and that actually you've been on it all along.

-As you may know from my previous essay, a small stone is a short piece of writing based on paying careful attention.
+As you may know from my essay, The Joys of Mindful Writing, a small stone is a short piece of writing based on paying careful attention.
 If you want to write your way towards joy, focus on praise when you're looking for your small stones.
 What can you appreciate about the scene in front of you?
 Even if you're just looking at next door's brick wall, notice the colours and the texture.
 Have you noticed the weed with miniscule sky-blue flowers emerging from the cracks in the pavement?

 I enjoyed every last bite of my brownie, and I've enjoyed writing every word of this essay for you.
 Now I'm going to make myself a cup of tea and see if I can find the right words to describe the steam as it curls into the air Another mini-project in writing my way towards joy.